rgardner/Alien-Wallpaper/README.md

 ```
 $ ./alien_wallpaper.rb -h
 Download Wallpaper from Subreddits
            --n, -n <i>:   Number of images to download for each subreddit
                           (default: 25)
-          --out, -o <s>:   Directory to save wallpaper to (default: Dir.pwd)
+         --out, -o <s>:   Directory to save wallpaper to (default: `Dir.pwd`)
-     --password, -p <s>:   Your Reddit password
-  --subreddits, -s <s+>:   Comma separated subreddits to download images from;
+  --subreddits, -s <s>:   Comma separated subreddits to download images from;
-                           the defaults are SFW (default: ArchitecturePorn,
+                          the defaults are SFW (default:
-                           CityPorn, EarthPorn, SkyPorn, spaceporn, winterporn,
-                           quoteporn)
-     --username, -u <s>:   Your Reddit username
+                          ArchitecturePorn,CityPorn,EarthPorn,SkyPorn,spaceporn,winterporn,quoteporn)
             --help, -h:   Show this message
 ```

 ## TODO